HecurH/Kinito/README.md

 With KinitoPET's top of the line R.R.A technology, KinitoPET is able to give randomised conversations based on ***REAL WORLD EXAMPLES!***
-> "I learn from you!"
+> "I adapt to you!"

 ![Kinito from https://kinitopet.com](/readmeimgs/kinitowebpose.png)